Windows Defender Updates

 - Using Windows PowerShell:

-How to update Windows Defender definitions using Windows PowerShell?
+How to update Windows Defender definition updates using Windows PowerShell?

 - To install Windows Defender manually using Windows PowerShell, press 'Win Key + Q' and type 'Windows PowerShell'.
 Right-click on it and choose to 'Run as administrator'.